tmtxt/tmtxt.github.com/_drafts/2024-08-26-a-unified-dev-environment.md

 install all the necessary tools (Nodejs, Homebrew, tmux,…), load the repo into our text editor, configure the plugins (ex eslint, prettier,…) to work.
 - The only things that we can make sure that always behave the same is the VM or the containers running inside Docker.
-Everything else, no. It really depends on what is installed on that computer.
+Everything else, **No**.
+It really depends on what is installed on that computer.
 An engineer could have multiple Nodejs versions (installed via nvm) and forget to switch to the correct version for the project.
 An engineer could install a different application on that computer, for example, the command like ls behave slighly different on Macos and Linux,…